BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Leverage Ratio = Total Debt / Total Equity

-• Total debt: All the money borrowed by the company (like loans, bonds).
+• Total debt: All the money the company has borrowed (such as loans or bonds).

-• Total equity: The company's own money (like shareholders' funds).
+• Total equity: The company’s own funds (such as shareholders’ equity).

-Here's a simple method that tells you how to calculate leverage ratio:
+Here’s a simple method that explains how to calculate the leverage ratio:

-1. Find out the company's total debt from its financial statement.
+1. Find out the company’s total debt from its financial statements.

 2. Find out the company’s total equity from the same statement.